Quiver W-algebras: W-algebra

 \subsection{W-algebra of quiver: definition}

 The definition of the state $|Z_{\sT} \rangle$ (\ref{eq:ZTSS}) implies that the current $T_{i,x}$ is regular

 if it commutes with all screening operators:

-This explains isomorphism between the gauge theoretic construction of $q_1q_2$-characters \cite{Nekrasov:2013xda,Nekrasov:2015wsu} and definition of $W_{q_1,q_2}$-algebras \cite{Shiraishi:1995rp, Frenkel:1997,Frenkel:2010wd} as the algebra generated by currents $T_{i,x}$ which are defined as commutants of screening charges $\sS_j$ in the vertex operator algebra defined by the free fields from Heisenberg algebra $\bH$ and expressed as
+This explains isomorphism between the gauge theoretic construction of $q_1q_2$-characters \cite{Nekrasov:2013xda,Nekrasov:2015wsu} and definition of $W_{q_1,q_2}$-algebras \cite{Shiraishi:1995rp, Frenkel:1997,Frenkel:2010wd} as the algebra generated by currents $(T_{i,x})_{i \in \Gamma_0}$ which are defined as commutants of screening charges $(\sS_i)_{i \in \Gamma_0}$ in the vertex operator algebra defined by the free fields from Heisenberg algebra $\bH$ and expressed as

-We define in the same way the W-algebra $W(\Gamma, \spacetime)$ for generic quiver $\Gamma$ with generalized even symmetric Borcherds-Kac-Moody-Cartan matrix, mass deformed by $\mu: \Gamma_1 \to \BC^{\times}$, as in equation (\ref{eq:massC}), and for $\spacetime = \BC_{q_1, q_2}$ as the algebra generated by currents $T_{i,x}$ commuting with all screening charges $(\sS_{j,x})_{j \in \Gamma_0}$, or equivalently, regular on the higher times extended gauge theory state (\ref{eq:Tregg}).
+We define in the same way the W-algebra $W(\Gamma, \spacetime)$ for generic quiver $\Gamma$ with generalized even symmetric Borcherds--Kac--Moody--Cartan matrix, mass deformed by $\mu: \Gamma_1 \to \BC^{\times}$, as in equation (\ref{eq:massC}), and for $\spacetime = \BC_{q_1, q_2}$ as the algebra generated by currents $T_{i,x}$ commuting with all screening charges $(\sS_{i,x})_{i \in \Gamma_0}$, or equivalently, regular on the higher times extended gauge theory state (\ref{eq:Tregg}).
 We expect to generalize the definition for more general and possibly higher dimensional varieties $\spacetime$.